 1 The word that occurred to Jeremiah concerning all the people of Judah in the fourth year of Jehoiakim the son of Josiah, the king of Judah, that is, the first year of Nebuchadrezzar the king of Babylon (Jeremiah 25).

 Incidentally Nebuchadnezzar and Nebuchadrezzar were the same chap, known as Nebuchadnezzar II (604 - 564 BC).
 He appears to be a king in the 3rd year of Jehoiakim, before his first regnal year, which was the 4th year of Jehoiakim.
-This could have been because the third year of Jehoiakim which was 605 BC (Nisan to Nisan) was his accession year, the year in which he became king, but his predecessor, Nabopolassar, his dad, was still reigning at the beginning of the year and so he got the regnal year rather than his son.
+This could have been because the third year of Jehoiakim which was 605 BC (Nisan to Nisan) was Nebuchadnezzar's accession year, the year in which he became king, but his predecessor, Nabopolassar, his dad, was still reigning at the beginning of that year and so he got the regnal year rather than his son.
 Or it could have been because he was inferior coregent with his dad Nabopolassar in the last few years of his father’s reign.
 This means that although Nebuchadnezzar was king along with his father, the regnal years were all counted only to his father.

 11 In the 600th year of Noah’s life, in the second month, on the 17th day of the month, on this day, all the springs of the vast watery deep were broken open and the flood gates of the heavens were opened (Genesis 7).